 If you'd like to walk on the park's 2.35 mile Glorieta Battlefield hiking trail, please come to the Visitor Center so a ranger can give you the gate code and a map.

-The Confederate plan for the West was to raise a force in Texas, march up the Rio Grande, take Santa Fe, turn northeast on the Santa Fe Trail, capture the stores at Fort Union, head up to Colorado to capture the gold fields and then turn west to take California.
+The Confederacy had a plan for the West.
+Their dream was to raise a force in Texas, march up the Rio Grande, take Santa Fe.
+Once Santa Fe was in Confederate control, they would turn their attention towards capturing the stores at Fort Union.
+Ultimately, they wanted to control the Santa Fe Trail and the gold fields of Colorado and California.

 In 1861, Jefferson Davis commissioned General Henry Hopkins Sibley to raise three full regiments in West Texas, which eventually became the Fourth, Fifth and Seventh Texas Volunteer Cavalry.
 The Fourth was commanded by Colonel James Reily with Colonel William R. Scurry second in command.
 The Fifth was led by Col. Thomas Green with Lt.
 Harry C. Macneill and the Seventh was commanded by Col. William Steele with Lt.
 Col J. S. Sutton as second.
 Lt.
 Col John Baylor, self-appointed Governor of the new territory, led the Second Texas Regiment, Mounted Rifles.
 By late Fall 1861, there were 3,500 men prepared to invade New Mexico.